 There are no submission charges by the Authors for submitting the manuscript.

-The Article Processing Charge is $35 per paper for national and international authors.
+The Article Processing Charge is Rs.3500/- per paper for national author(s) and $60 per paper for international author(s).
 For printed copy of journal, the charges are totally based on subscription of journal individually/institutionally mentioned in subscription form.